 Our other guitarist went on to be Union Entertainments Officer in his second year at UEA, and after leaving uni, he soon set up his own music management/agency.
-He’s represented or worked with artists such as the Skids, The Tourists, Joe Jackson, The Inmates, The Vibrators, The Rezillos, Human League, Gang of Four, Au Pairs, Fad Gadget, Spear of Destiny, John Cale, Depeche Mode, Vince Clarke, Erasure, Yazoo, Sade, Pere Ubu, Delta 5, Steve Hillage, Gong, The Outlaws, Sparks and Orbital.
+He’s represented or worked with artists such as The Skids, The Tourists, Joe Jackson, The Inmates, The Vibrators, The Rezillos, Human League, Gang of Four, Au Pairs, Fad Gadget, Spear of Destiny, John Cale, Depeche Mode, Vince Clarke, Erasure, Yazoo, Sade, Pere Ubu, Delta 5, Steve Hillage, Gong, The Outlaws, Sparks and Orbital.
 I nearly fell off my chair when I found out about all this!

 As far as artists I’ve played on the same bill with, I can name Dave Swarbrick & Simon Nicol (Fairport Convention), Zoe and Pod (both Norfolk bands of the early 70s), Saturnalia, and that’s it.
 Doesn’t have the same ring about it, does it?

 Moonshine’s drummer went on to teach in Italy, and later on in Germany, where he lives to this day, and hasn’t played music since leaving university.
 Unfortunately he can hardly be heard on any of the few Moonshine recordings that exist.
 Two mics for 5 instruments was hardly a proper recording studio set up of course, plus the guy on the tape recorder kept moving the mics around during recordings – an absolute no no, which made restoring the tapes a bit of a task.

 In your old age, it’s possible to re-assess things, especially when you’ve got a bunch of tapes of old performances to keep you entertained.
 I have to admit that I was in the clique in the folk band that rather looked down on the musical talents of our singers.

 But listening to the tapes, I have to admit they were unfairly maligned – the girl singer had a lovely guitar style, and the male singer’s guitar style was fine as well.